 <eyetracker> / plugin = "srresearch" </eyetracker>

 Once the eyetracker is defined in the script, whenever the script is run Inquisit loads the plugin and attempts to locate the SR Research eye tracker on the network.
-Once connected, the plugin recieves and records the stream of gaze point data from the eye tracker.
-For dynamic task paradigms that change based on gaze point data, you can programmatically access gaze point data from the properties of the eyetracker element.
+Once connected, the plugin runs the calibration procedure and then interacts with the eye tracker according to the commands in the Inquisit script.
+Recording of gaze point data for a given trial can be enabled using the datastreams or inputdevice commands on the trial element.
+For dynamic procedures that change based on gaze point data, you can programmatically access gaze point data from the properties of the eyetracker element.

-The plugin enables you to define trials in which gaze point is treated as a response.
-For example, in a parafoveal priming paradigm, a trial can present a fixation point and then advance to the stimulus presentation trial once the participant has focused their gaze on the fixation stimulus.
-As shown in the example below, this is accomplished by setting the "inputdevice" attribute to "eyetracker" and defining the fixation stimulus as a "validresponse".
+The plugin enables you to define trials in which gaze is treated as a response similar to a mouse click.
+For example, in a parafoveal priming paradigm, participants could be instructed to focus on a fixation point stimulus.
+When the eye tracker reports a fixation on the stimulus, it is logged as a response, and the prime stimulus is presented.
+As shown in the example below, this is accomplished by setting the inputdevice attribute to "eyetracker" and defining the fixation stimulus as a "validresponse".

 <trial fixation> / stimulustimes = [1=fixation] / inputdevice = eyetracker / validresponse = (fixation) / branch = [trial.presentstimuli;] </trial>

 Eye tracker data can also be used with task that require other modes of responding such as mouse or keyboard.
 For example, imagine you wish to collect gaze point data to uncover how gaze affects memory performance on the Corsi Block Tapping Test.
-As show in the example below, this can be accomplished using the "datastreams" attribute, which causes the eyetracker to record gaze point data for the duration of the trial.
-The "screencapture" attribute can be used to generate images of the screen that are automatically integrated into the Data Viewer application.
+As show in the example below, this can be accomplished using the datastreams attribute, which causes the eyetracker to record gaze point data for the duration of the trial.

 <trial showseq> / stimulusframes = [1=board,1,2,3,4,5,6,7,8,9] / validresponse = (noresponse) / trialduration = parameters.tapinterval / posttrialpause = parameters.posttapinterval / branch = [if(values.tapcount < values.seqlength) trial.showseq else trial.recallseq] / recorddata = false / datastreams = eyetracker / screencapture = true </trial>